ASPO BESPOKE TEMPORAL BONE COURSE

 Dissection 1-on-1 with instructor (Participant 2)

-Peer observation or symposium (Participant 1)
+Peer observation and coffee break or symposium (Participant 1)

 12:30